Evilazaro/Azure-LogicApps-Monitoring/hooks/postprovision.md

 - **Managed Identity** for authentication
 - **Storage accounts** for Logic Apps workflows

-With comprehensive validation, error handling, and detailed logging, the script typically completes in 8-15 seconds, providing immediate feedback on configuration success.
+With comprehensive validation, error handling, SQL managed identity configuration, and detailed logging, the script typically completes in 10-20 seconds, providing immediate feedback on configuration success and database access setup.

 ## 📑 Table of Contents